-Continue cooking this, stirring often, until sauce is thickened, about 3-4 minutes or so.
+Continue to fry sauce, stirring often, until sauce is thickened (about 3-4 minutes or so).

 Serve over hot cooked rice and enjoy!

-If you want to keep this delicious meal guilt free and low carb there is an alternative to using rice.
+- If you want to keep this delicious meal guilt-free and low carb there is an alternative to using rice.
 I recommend trying cauliflower rice.
-Check out this article on HUGE decrease in calories and carbs when you compare cauliflower rice versus white rice.
+Check out this article on the HUGE decrease in calories and carbs when you compare cauliflower rice versus white rice.
 And there may just be some other delicious recipes to boot you can check out as well.